 How to Select the Right Material Lift for Your Application

-Every vertical reciprocating conveyor installation is unique, but all installations are designed to meet your material lifting requirements and your available space.
+Every vertical reciprocating conveyor (VRC) installation is unique, but all installations are designed to meet your material lifting requirements and your available space.

 VRCs are for materials only; they are not designed for transporting people.